prysmaticlabs/documentation/website/docs/prysm-usage/running-a-validator.md

 You can also participate in eth2 by depositing 32 ETH into the Medalla testnet contract directly using a wallet such as Metamask.
 You'll need to obtain 32 Goerli test ETH to participate in the Medalla testnet, which you can obtain by joining our [Discord](https://discord.gg/hmq4y2P) server.

 :::danger Do not send real ETH!
 Eth2 is currently only in **testnet mode**, meaning there is no real money involved.
 Never send any real ETH to deposit contract, and be mindful of how you're submitting your deposit!
-The eth2 launchpad is the friendlist way to send your deposit.
+The eth2 launchpad is the friendliest way to send your deposit.
 :::

 Next-up, you'll need to create a validator key using the wallet you created in the previous steps.